ckeaunui/ckeaunui/README.md

           <li>Tensorflow</li>
           <li>Filezilla</li>
       </td>
-      <td>For my undergraduate thesis, I created a deep reinforcement learning model to trains and plays Tetris.
-I recreated Tetris with PyGames, and used a deep q-learning algorithm to train the model.</td>
+      <td>For my undergraduate thesis, I built and trained a deep reinforcement learning model to play Tetris.
+The neural network used a deep Q-learning algorithm to learn, and was trained across 2,000 iterations of Tetris games.
+The model is able to far surpass human play, but this is result is largely due to the models movement speed rather than superior organizational abilities.</td>
     </tr>
   </tbody>
 </table>